StormMeansMe/StormMeansMe/README.md

 - 👋 Hi, I’m @StormMeansMe
 - 👀 I’m interested in lots of things!
-- 🌱 I’m currently learning Software Development @ WGU
+- 🌱 I’m currently learning Software Engineering @ WGU
 - 💞️ I’m looking to collaborate on Python, HTML/CSS/JS, and C#
 - 📫 How to reach me tbd
 - 😄 Pronouns: He/Him